sjb3d/spark/README.md

 # vkr

 Convenience wrapper for [Vulkan](https://www.khronos.org/registry/vulkan/) in Rust.
+Currently builds on windows and linux (pull requests for other platforms are welcome).

 The wrapper provides:
 * Function pointer loaders for the Vulkan core API and all extensions